-It should be noted, however, the provisions of Article 14, 2 a) of the Italian Industrial Property Code, according to which:
+It should be noted, however, the provision of Article 14, 2 a) of the Italian Industrial Property Code, according to which:

-“a trademark is revoked if, due to the context within which it is used by its holder or with his consent in respect of products or services for which it is registered, it has become such as to deceive the public, particularly as to the nature, quality or geographical origin of the products or services “.
+“A trademark is revoked if, due to the context within which it is used by its holder or with his consent in respect of products or services for which it is registered, it ha become such as to deceive the public, particularly as to the nature, quality or geographical origin of the products or services”

 In practice, you can take some precautions to prevent the deception, including, for example:

-- to inform the public of the change of ownership to do your best in order
+- to inform the public of the change of ownership;

 - to maintain the quality of the product.

-The Court of Milan (judgment of 10 September 2003) has stated in favor of the argument that the change of the ownership requires the assignee to maintain the same level of quality of the product that was identified by the assigned trade mark.
+The Court of Milan (judgment of September 10, 2003) has stated in favor of the argument that the change of ownership requires the assignee to maintain the same level of quality of the product that was identified by the assigned trademark.

 As for the object of the assignment, while it is obvious the possibility of a partial assignment of the brand, there are some doubts about the possibility of assigning separately (namely to different owners) similar goods.

-Also in this case the problem is the preservation of the public and the need to ensure that consumer, when confronted with similar products, may mistakenly believe that they came from the same manufacturer.
+Also in this case the problem is the preservation of the public and the need to ensure that consumer, being in front of similar products, may mistakenly believe that they come from the same manufacturer.

-Article 1, 2) of the European Union trademark Regulation states that:
+Article 1, 2) of the European Union Trademark Regulation provides that: